paypaldev/PayPal-JavaScript-FullStack-3Ds-Advanced-Checkout-Sample/README.md

 </div>

 # PayPal JavaScript FullStack Advanced Checkout
-This sample app shows you how to build and customize a card payment form to accept debit and credit cards.
-Style the card form so that it aligns with your business branding.
+This sample app shows how to build and customize a card payment form to accept debit and credit cards.
+Please make sure to style the card form so that it aligns with your business branding.

 To create this application from scratch, follow the [Advanced Checkout integration](https://developer.paypal.com/docs/checkout/advanced/integrate) guide from the [PayPal Developer](https://developer.paypal.com/home) docs.